weld/weld-testing/junit5/README.md

-# Weld JUnit 5 Extensions
+# Weld JUnit 5 (Jupiter) Extensions

 There are two extension here, both of which follow the extension mechanism introduced in JUnit 5.
 Therefore, in order to use this extension in your test, you have to annotate your test class with `@ExtendWith(WeldJunit5Extension.class)` or `@ExtendWith(WeldJunit5AutoExtension.class)` respectively.
 In their default behaviour, the extensions will automatically start/stop Weld SE container and inject into all your `@Inject` fields and method parameters in the given test instance.
-Furthermore you can provide configuration and modify Weld bootstrapping process in various ways - extensions, scope activation, interception, ...
+Furthermore, you can provide configuration and modify Weld bootstrapping process in various ways - extensions, scope activation, interception, ...

-This JUnit extension supports both test lifecycles [as described by JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-instance-lifecycle) - per method and per class.
+These JUnit extensions supports both test lifecycles [as described by JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-instance-lifecycle) - per method and per class.

+These extensions fully support parallel execution mode of JUnit Jupiter, except for if `WeldContainer.current()` is used which does not work if multiple containers are running from the same class loader.
+This includes the usage of `MockBean.Builder#useUnmanaged` with the default create function and also `MockBean.read` which calls `useUnmanaged` internally, as soon as the according beans are resolved and thus created.
+If either of these are used, you will get a `WELD-ENV-002016` error if another container is running at the same time, so you should use `@Isolated` for these features to make sure they are running individually.

 Requirements are JUnit 5 and Java 8.